tsrobinson/SyGNet/README.md

 ### Version 0.0.1 (Alpha release)

-Our first release -- this version has been lightly tested and the core functionality has been implemented.
+Our first release!
+This version has been lightly tested and the core functionality has been implemented.
 You should expect both functionality and architecture to change considerably.
 Comments and bug reports are very welcome!